samm-git/gimp-circleci/README.md

-# test-osx-build
+# Build GIMP/OSX inside CircleCI

-test osx build in circle ci
+This is PoC to build complete GIMP/OSX package in the CircleCI 2.0.